 The action that is performed depends on which start action you specify to the voltdb command:

-and process logs related to the VoltDB database process on the current
+system and process logs related to the VoltDB database process on the

-system and compresses them into a single file.
-This command is helpful
+current system and compresses them into a single file.
+This command is

-when reporting problems to VoltDB support.
-The only required argument
+helpful when reporting problems to VoltDB support.
+The only required

-to the collect command is the path to the voltdbroot directory where
+argument to the collect command is the path to the voltdbroot

-the database was run.
-By default, the root directory is a subfolder,
+directory where the database was run.
+By default, the root directory

 create — the create option starts a new, empty database.
 This option is useful when starting a database for the first time or if you are updating the cluster configuration by performing a save, shutdown, startup, and restore.
 (See Chapter 9, Using VoltDB in a Cluster for information on updating the cluster.)

 recover — the recover option starts the database and restores a previous state from the last known snapshot or from command logs.
 VoltDB uses the snapshot and command log paths specified in the deployment file when looking for content to restore.
 If you specify recover as the startup action and no snapshots or command logs can be found, startup will fail.